sujitheswar/Devops/README.md

 >This terraform folder (https://github.com/sujitheswar/Devops/tree/main/terraform) consist of configuration files which is used to automate manual tasks in secure and efficient manner

+Jenkins_repo :Jenkins is an open-source automation server used primarily for Continuous Integration (CI) and Continuous Delivery/Deployment (CD) in software development.

+>This jenkins_repo folder (https://github.com/sujitheswar/Devops/tree/main/Jenkins_repo) consisit of jenkins fileswhich used to create CI/CD pipelins